Profile

 [personal profile] ysabetwordsmith

-Today is sunny and mild, a beautiful fall day. :D
+Today is mostly sunny and hot.

 I fed the birds.
 I've seen a few sparrows and house finches.